usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/walkthrough_219.md

 Like other XDM-based technologies, XProc embeds and incorporates XPath, an expression language for XML.
 XPath 3.0 is a functional language in its own right, although not designed for end-to-end processing of encoded source data into encoded results, but only for certain critical operations that ordinarily need to be performed within such end-to-end processing.
 Importantly, XPath is defined not in terms of any data notation (such as XML syntax or any other) but rather against an *abstract data object*, namely an [XDM](https://www.w3.org/TR/xpath-datamodel/) instance (XML data model), a putative information object that may be provided to the system by parsing an XML (syntax) instance, or by other means.
 As the query language for [XDM](https://www.w3.org/TR/xpath-datamodel/) and the basis for XQuery, [XPath](https://www.w3.org/TR/xpath-31/) is the &ldquo;other half&rdquo; of the data model, which any architect of a system using this technology must know.
 Learning XPath equips you mentally for dealing with the XDM in XQuery, XSLT, XProc or anywhere you find it.

 For those not already familiar with XPath, on line resources can be helpful.
-Keep in mind that [XPath 3.1](https://www.w3.org/TR/xpath-31/) outstrips earlier versions of the language in many important respects (supporting map and function objects with higher-order functions, among other features).
+Keep in mind that [XPath 3.1](https://www.w3.org/TR/xpath-31/) outstrips earlier versions of the language in many important respects, supporting map and function objects with higher-order functions among other features.

 ### Documents and data

 One of the more important features of XPath and the XDM is that they are designed not only to meet needs for the representation and transmission of structured data.
 A specialized class of data formats has evolved that represent information in ways that are not &ldquo;unstructured&rdquo;, but that contrast with more common or usual structures of data formats, whether they be tabular data, serialization formats for object models, or some other regular (formalized and codified) arrangement for purposes of machine-readability.
 One might say &ldquo;common&rdquo; or &ldquo;usual&rdquo; with reservation, since of course documents are not uncommon where they are common.
-The prevalence of so-called structured data in digital systems may tell us more about the limits of those systems than it does about information in general.
+The predominance of so-called &ldquo;structured data&rdquo; in digital systems may tell us more about the limits of those systems, considered within their historical and evolutionary context, than it does about information in general.

+At the same time it does not seem like a mistake to identify &ldquo;information&rdquo; with &ldquo;structure&rdquo;, or at least to observe there is a mutual and perhaps definitional interdependence there.

 We see a great deal of structured data these days if only because it is so easy to make structured data with machines, and we now have the machines.
-What remains difficult is to translate what has not been created by a machine, into a form that a machine can &ldquo;recognize&rdquo;, or rather into a form we can recognize in and with the machine, without mishandling it and distorting it.
+What remains difficult is to translate something that has *not* been created by (or only by) a machine – perhaps, for example, it results from a more &ldquo;organic&rdquo; process of development (maybe a Shakespeare play?) – into a form that a machine can &ldquo;recognize&rdquo;, or rather into a form we can recognize in and with the machine, without mishandling it and distorting it.
 Since machines do not recognize anything (nothing is &ldquo;mishandling&rdquo; to them), what this often reduces to in practice is deciding how to agree on a **representation** for information that any creator and any consumer can recognize and work with, without seeing the information first.
 In itself this is a formidable challenge.

 So documents are called &ldquo;unstructured&rdquo; but they might better be called &ldquo;relatively irregular&rdquo;, meaning not that they have no structure, but that each one is structured in itself, and moreover, likely to be incompatible or not fully compatible with encodings designed to capture other structures.